tokiclover/bar-overlay/net-print/cnijfilter/README.md

 is linked to very old libpng/tiff... libraries.

-So one could just extract `canon<MODEL>.ppd` file and put it in `/etc/cups/ppd` and and then merge something with `net-print/cnijfilter cups gtk net usb servicetools`.
+So one could just extract `canon<MODEL>.ppd` file and put it in `/etc/cups/ppd` and and then merge something with `net-print/cnijfilter cups net usb servicetools`.

 Beware that +net USE flag pull in propriatary blobs (libraries) which are linked to network backend.